andifunke/w2v-pos-tagger/README.md

 Defining a design for the feature engineering was part of the challenge.
 I decided for unigram word vectors as input features for the SVM and applied a comprehensive hyperparameter search for embedding types, vector sizes and SVM hyperparameters.
-This simple, yet effective, approach of learning a hyperplane separation through the (RBF-transformed) embedding space gave an F<sub>1</sub> score of 0.919 for the best models.
+This simple, yet effective, approach of learning a hyperplane separation through the (RBF-transformed) embedding space gave a weighted F<sub>1</sub> score of 0.914 for the best models.
 The approach demonstrates how well static unigram word vectors can represent syntactic language features.
 The project is described in:

 * **Andreas Funke**: *Single Token Part-of-Speech Tagging using Support Vector Machines and